 The noncontrolling interests in property partnerships consist of the outside equity interests in joint ventures that are consolidated with the financial results of the Company because the Company exercises control over the entities that own the properties.
-The equity interests in these ventures that are not owned by the Company, totaling approximately \$(0.6) million and \$5.7 million at December 31, 2010 and December 31, 2009, respectively, are included in Noncontrolling Interests in Property Partnerships on the accompanying Consolidated Balance Sheets.
+The equity interests in these ventures that are not owned by the Company, totaling approximately \$(0.6) million and \$5.7 million at December 31, 2010 and December 31, 2009, respectively.

 On December 23, 2010, the Company acquired the outside member's 33.3% equity interest in its consolidated joint venture entity that owns the Wisconsin Place Office property located in Chevy Chase, Maryland for cash of approximately \$25.5 million.
 The acquisition was accounted for as an equity transaction in accordance with ASC 810.
-The difference between the purchase price and the carrying value of the outside member's equity interest, totaling approximately \$19.1 million, reduced partners' capital in the Company's Consolidated Balance Sheets.
+The difference between the purchase price and the carrying value of the outside member's equity interest, totaling approximately \$19.1 million, reduced additional paid-in capital in the Company's Consolidated Balance Sheets.